panzerdp/dmitripavlutin.com/content/posts/2016-05-22-this/index.md

 The strict mode was introduced in [ECMAScript 5.1](http://www.ecma-international.org/ecma-262/5.1/#sec-10.1.1), which is a restricted variant of JavaScript.
 It provides better security and stronger error checking.

 To enable the strict mode, place the directive `'use strict'` at the top of a function body.

 Once enable, the strict mode mode affects the execution context, making `this` to be `undefined` in a regular function invocation.
 The execution context is **not** the global object anymore, contrary to above case [2.1](#21-this-in-function-invocation).

 ![this in JavaScript function invocation, strict mode](./images/3-1.png)

-An example of a function executed in strict mode:
+An example of a function called in strict mode:

 ```javascript
 function multiply(a, b) {